katjacodes/northern-sonoma-CERT/README.md

 * After the event: Share and look at photos

 #### Client Stories
+1. As a new visitor to the website, I want to be able to easily accesss information in either English or Spanish, depending on my preferred language.
-1. As a new visitor to the website, I want to have easy access to more information about the upcoming Fire and Earthquake Safety Expo and potentially sign up to volunteer.
+2. As a new visitor to the website, I want to have easy access to more information about the upcoming Fire and Earthquake Safety Expo and potentially sign up to volunteer.
-2. As a new visitor to the website, I want to be able to easily accesss in either English or Spanish, depending on my preferred language.
-3. As someone already familiar with the Fire and Earthquake Safety Expo and interested in volunteering, I want o know what volunteer roles are available and sign up.
+3. As someone already familiar with the Fire and Earthquake Safety Expo and interested in volunteering, I want to know what volunteer roles are available and sign up.
+4. As a local beat reporter, I want to have acess to basic information regarding the Fire and Earthquake Safety Expo, including date, time, and where to find additional information.

 ### Wireframe Mockups:
 - [Landing Page](assets/images/wireframes/#nosococertLandingPage.png)